-Face to face

-- By phone - In writing (letter, email, or school website) - Completing a form and posting it in one of the student voice boxes located in the libraries.
+- Face to face - By phone - In writing (letter, email, or School website) - Completing an online form via the Student Voice Box SEQTA tile.

 Complaints should be acknowledged at the time of receipt or as soon as possible afterwards.
 Children and young people are often wary about making a complaint and want to be assured they are being listened to straight away.